Addison-Bracco/Addison-Bracco.github.io/education.md

 layout: single
 title: Education
 ---
-I graduated highschool from Sacred Heart Academy in 2025.
+I graduated highschool in 2025 from Sacred Heart Academy.
 I currently attend St.Lawrence University and I am a freshmen.
 Below are two lists that incude the honnors and awards I recived in highschool along with activities I participated in during highschool.

 # Honors and Awards
 - National Honor Society